- <div style="background-image:url(/live/image/gid/22/width/1600/height/300/crop/1/29881_header-skylinecropped.rev.1522426309.png)"/>

 Donald Meyer, Professor of Music

-Desmond Odugu, Assistant Professor of Education
+Desmond Odugu, Associate Professor of Education

 For his Chicago Fellows research, Odugu intends to explore either the history of housing inequities pertaining to the economic divide between the inner city and the suburbs (including redlining and the federal, state and local housing policies; restrictive covenants in real-estate deeds; panic peddling by real-estate practitioners; etc.), or Jane Addams’s educational and political activities related to immigrants and migrants from the south.